roominai/roomin_ai/README.md

 ## How it works

 It uses an ML model called [ControlNet](https://github.com/lllyasviel/ControlNet) to generate variations of rooms.
 This application gives you the ability to upload a photo of any room, which will send it through this ML Model using a Next.js API route, and return your generated room.
-The ML Model is hosted on [Replicate](https://replicate.com) and [Bytescale](https://www.bytescale.com/) is used for image storage.
+The ML Model is hosted on [Replicate](https://replicate.com).

 ## Running Locally